lcswnn/CS330_Final_Project/README.md

 >java -jar FinalProject.jar

 This should run the interface, the JFrame should pop up, and you should be able to type in the JTextField text box.
+To test the program, delete the text "**Type Here**", then begin.

 **HOW TO GENERATE UNIT TEST COVERAGE**